Our #1 Recommended Bamboo Sheets

 We earn a commission if you make a purchase, at no extra cost to you.
 Full disclosure.

-Welcome to the debate between bamboo and eucalyptus sheets!
-Nowadays, many options are available when it comes to picking out the perfect sheets for a good night's sleep.
+Welcome to the debate between bamboo and eucalyptus sheets.
+Many options are available when it comes to picking the right sheets for a good night's sleep.
 Two of the most popular choices on the market right now are bamboo and eucalyptus sheets.
-If you're trying to decide which one is best for you, this guide can help you explore each option in more detail.
+If you are trying to decide which one is best, this guide breaks down each fabric in detail — and names our overall winner: PlushBeds Bamboo Sheets.

-Let's start by taking a look at bamboo sheets.
-Bamboo fabric is famous for its softness and durability, making it an ideal choice for those who want something that will last.
-Bamboo also has antimicrobial properties due to its natural bamboo pulp, which is a great choice for those who suffer from allergies or skin sensitivities.
-Plus, since bamboo is a renewable resource, you can feel good about using an eco-friendly product when you opt for these sheets.
+Let's start by looking at bamboo sheets.
+Bamboo fabric is known for its softness and durability, making it strong for buyers who want a sheet set that lasts.
+Bamboo also has antimicrobial properties thanks to its natural fiber structure, which is great for buyers with allergies or skin sensitivities.
+Plus, since bamboo is a renewable resource, you can feel good about using an eco-friendly product when you choose these sheets.

 On the other hand, there are eucalyptus sheets to consider.
-These sheets are of Tencel lyocell fibers and sustainably source from eucalyptus trees.
-This gives them similar properties to bamboo– incredibly soft and durable – but with some added benefits.
+These sheets are made of Tencel lyocell fibers sustainably sourced from eucalyptus trees.
+They share similar properties to bamboo — soft and durable — with some added benefits at the processing level.

-The fabric is naturally breathable, which helps regulate body temperature while sleeping and prevents overheating.
-It features moisture-wicking properties, making it great for night sweats. (full guide)
+The fabric is naturally breathable, which helps regulate body temperature during sleep and prevents overheating.
+It features moisture-wicking properties, making it strong for night sweats (full guide).

 Bamboo Vs. Eucalyptus Sheets — Which one is Superior?